NLCR/Standard_NDK/README.md

 - sound documents (phonograph, shellac disc records, sound discs, sound recordings without carrier)
 - e-born documents in PDF/A and EPUB formats (monographs, serial publications, folded periodicals) and data discs

-Current versions of the Metadata Standards of the NDL for the various types of documents and sample packages SIP can be found on our website https://standardy.ndk.cz/ndk/standardy-digitalizace.
+Current versions of the Metadata Standards of the National Digital Library for the various types of documents and sample packages SIP can be found on our website https://standardy.ndk.cz/ndk/standardy-digitalizace.
 ***
 Standards Department in cooperation with Metadata Department of the National Library and the Moravian Library in Brno administers also the Guidelines for description of the documents.
 These guidelines serve as a manual for the description of various types of digitized documents.